Safeguarding

 Thorpepark has a responsibility to protect and safeguard the welfare of children and young people they come into contact with.
 The need for guidelines and procedures is important to ensure that this is done with understanding and clarity.

-The designated Safeguarding Lead and responsibility for safeguarding within the organisation is: Lisa Traynor.
+The designated Safeguarding Lead and responsibility for safeguarding within the organisation is: Caroline Knight.
 The child protection officer for the school is Wendy Mortimer.

 Meet our full safeguarding team :